jet/equinox/DOCUMENTATION.md

 <a name="hot-cold"></a>
 # Stream Management Policies

-Event storage systems supported by Equinox are primarily intended to house _Facts_ in an event-sourced model, not ephemeral events one might find on a bus, queue or generic topic in systems such as Apache Kafka.
+Event storage systems supported by Equinox are primarily intended to house _Facts_ from an event-sourced model; events are retained indefinitely in an immutable form.

+Managing _Ephemeral Events_ that one might otherwise find on a bus, queue or generic topic in systems such as Apache Kafka has significant overlap with those primary needs.
+Often there's a point at which maintaining equivalent levels of access to such data is of a significantly lesser value than it is for your Facts.

-In theory, it can be argued that events that have an ephemeral natural to them are not True Event-Sourcing Events, and as such should be considered entirely separately.
+In theory, it can be argued that events that have such an ephemeral natural to them are not True Event-Sourcing Events, and as such should be considered entirely separately.

-However, in practice, for myriad reasons, stores such as EventStoreDB, CosmosDB and SqlStreamStore become candidates for and/or victims of the blurring of the divide between ephemeral events and True Events.
+In practice, for myriad reasons, stores such as EventStoreDB, CosmosDB and SqlStreamStore become candidates for and/or victims of the blurring of the divide between ephemeral events and True Events.

 Thus a key aspect of designing, maintaining and evolving an event-sourced system is how one structures the storage of the overall set of events comprising the system's state:
 - grouping into streams in accordance with the goal of the system of a whole (i.e. how one models the system in terms of aggregates), with consideration for how well a given breakdown works for a given store